Scripture Reference: Ezekiel 37:1-14

 Suggested Emphasis: God gives us hope.

 Ezekiel was born and raised in Jerusalem before it was conquered.
-Ezekiel had trained as a priest and was looking forward to a future as a priest.
-He would have been in his mid-twenties when he was captured and taken away to Babylon in 597 BC along with 10,000 others (statesmen, soldiers, craftsmen – 2 Kings 24:14).
+He had trained as a priest and was looking forward to a future as a priest.
+Ezekiel would have been in his mid-twenties when he was captured and taken away to Babylon in 597 BC along with 10,000 others (statesmen, soldiers, craftsmen – 2 Kings 24:14).
 His hopes of being a priest like his father before him would have been dashed when he was taken away from Jerusalem.

 Ezekiel was married (Ezekiel 24:15-18) and he lived in a house of his own (3:24; 8:1).
 He was an exiled prisoner in the foreign nation of Babylon but he seemed to have the freedom to come and go within the country.
 Ezekiel was in Jerusalem for about five years when God called him to be a prophet.